michaelerule/LED_weaving/Project 4: Driver/Microcontroller firmware for Charlieplexed LED displays.md

 Previous posts illustrated hardware ideas for building [Charlieplexed](https://en.wikipedia.org/wiki/Charlieplexing) displays ([1](http://crawlingrobotfortress.blogspot.com/2013/03/charlieplexing-with-led-dot-matrix.html)
  [2](https://crawlingrobotfortress.blogspot.com/2013/02/cross-post-diy-tinymarquee-attiny24.html)).
 Recent posts on [constructing displays efficiently by hand](http://crawlingrobotfortress.blogspot.com/2019/02/led-multiplexing-layouts-for-hand.html) ([3](http://crawlingrobotfortress.blogspot.com/2019/12/paper-marquee-02.html)
 [4](http://crawlingrobotfortress.blogspot.com/2019/12/dreamcatcher.html)) are useful now, since board fab houses face shutdowns and delays due to the pandemic.
-Bulk LEDs are still available on Ebay from regional sellers, and the postal service continues to operate in most regions.
 However, building the display hardware is only half the work: one also needs a display driver.

 This post covers strategies for writing firmware to drive Charlieplexed LED displays.
 I'll be working with the [Arduino Uno](https://en.wikipedia.org/wiki/Arduino_Uno), which uses the [AtMega328 microcontroller](https://en.wikipedia.org/wiki/ATmega328P), and which I suspect many of you will already have at home.
 These strategies are general, but the hardware-specific optimizations will need to be adapted if using a different microcontroller.